DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Official examples [here](https://github.com/nextcloud/docker/tree/master/.examples/docker-compose)

-Four containers are spin up
+Four containers to spin up

-  - `nextcloud` - nextcloud app with apache web server with php as a module
+* **nextcloud** - nextcloud app that stores uploaded files and runs apache web server with php as a module.
-  - `nextcloud-db` - mariadb database where files-metadata and users-metadata are stored
+* **nextcloud-db** - mariadb database where files-metadata and users-metadata are stored
-  - `nextcloud-redis` - in memory file caching and more reliable transactional file locking
+* **nextcloud-redis** - in memory file caching and more reliable transactional file locking
-  - `nextcloud-cron` - for being able to run maintenance cronjobs
+* **nextcloud-cron** - for being able to run maintenance cronjobs

 `docker-compose.yml`
 ```yml